Write a Java Command

 client.getSystemDetails();

-// Put variable into context, so that the variable can be used in other commands.
+// Put a variable into the context, so that the variable can be used in other commands.

 // We need to use the variable by the format ${context.JAVA_COMMAND_VARIABLE}